25 And he said, Cursed [be] Canaan [son of Ham] a servant of servants [lowest of servants] shall he be unto his brethren.

 The Bible is a unified, coherent revelation from God; it does not contradict itself.
 If my understanding of difficult passages are at odds with the teaching of Scripture, I choose to exercise humility and consider the possibility that my understanding is flawed.

-July 7th... there has yet to a response to my last comment and I don't expect a response.
+July 7th... there has yet to a response to my last comment.